Adrien Behn loves planting herself into thorny conversations. She finds herself most comfortable there.

 So my personal travel philosophy that keeps me going is this-

 There are 7 billion people in the world, 7 BILLION, and some people say more, some say less but, somewhere between 500-5000 of those people could be your best friends, soul mates, playmates, partners in crime or companions.
-However, you may never meet them because they live in Copenhagen, New Delhi, or Perth and unless you go out and find them.
-And they can expose you to wondrous things about yourself or the way the world works.
+However, they may live in Copenhagen, New Delhi, or Perth, but you may never meet them unless you go out and find them.
+They will expose you to wondrous things about yourself and the way the world works.

 So this is a documentation, a recording of my search for these people and what the world can teach me.

-Now I don’t want to over romanticize or belittle the fact that the world can be scary or painful, it’s really painful being out there.
+Now I don’t want to over-romanticize or belittle the fact that the world can be scary or painful.
 But, these obstacles will help you grow in insurmountable ways.
 You don’t know who you are until you are faced with random situations like being trapped in a tannery in Morocco, or being stranded on the highway for 8 hours in Mexico or break into houses to shoot BB guns into the snow in Stockholm or get caught in a hurricane in Hawaii while hitchhiking.
 Will you be surprised by how you respond in those situations?

 Why share these experience?